kookma/TW-Todolist/README.md

 You can also make to-dos for major tasks like a project, a work assignment or an overall goal.
 Therefore, the overall purpose of creating a to-do is to remember tasks and prioritize them.

+# Interstitial journaling
+*Interstitial journaling* is a productivity technique created by Tony Stubblebine.
+It’s the simplest way to combine note-taking, tasks, and time tracking in one unique workflow (See [NessLabs](https://nesslabs.com/interstitial-journaling) ).
+Todolist plugin has feature for powerful interstitial journaling.

 # Tutorial
 * Open https://kookma.github.io/TW-Todolist/